Sussex Nature Recovery

 Coordination and collaboration are needed at the local level to maximise efforts and agree where and how to act.

-How LNRS will be developed in 6 steps
+How they have been developed in 6 steps

 Though every LNRS around the country will be unique to the area it covers, they all follow a process set out by Defra.
 The key stages are below.